Anatomy of a DUI Case

 Miami Dui Defense Attorney

-If you’ve been arrested for drunk driving in Miami or the surrounding area, a DUI lawyer from Parks & Braxton, PA can help.
-At the firm, our lawyers have more than 40 years of combined legal experience – let us put it to work for you.
+If you've been arrested for drunk driving in Miami or the surrounding area, a DUI lawyer from Parks & Braxton, PA can help.
+At the firm, our lawyer shave more than 40 year of combined legal experience – let us put it to work for you.
 After an arrest, you may feel overwhelmed by the thought of going to court.
-That’s why our attorneys are dedicated to giving clients the best representation they can offer and helping them understand the DUI case process.
-If you’re uncertain about the legal proceedings ahead, here are some things that you can expect:
+That's why our attorneys are dedicated to giving clients the best representation they can offer and helping them understand the DUI case process.
+If you're uncertain about the legal proceedings ahead, here are some things that you can expect:

-After an arrest, you will be taken into custody and booked (processed) at the police department.
-Sometimes, suspects are given the opportunity to “make bail.”
+After an arrested, you will be taken into custody and booked (processed) at the police department.
+Sometimes, suspects are given the opportunity to "make bail."
 In other words, you may be able to pay a specific sum of money in exchange for your release.
 Generally speaking, you can post bail after processing, but you will only be released if you promise to appear for future court dates.
-For example, you may agree to appear at your arraignment, preliminary hearing, trial, etc. In many cases, you will not have to post bail as the judge may release you on your own recognizance (ROR).
-You do not necessarily have to post bail immediately after your arrest; the judge may allow your release at a future court appearance as well.
+For example, you may agree to appear at your arraignment, preliminary hearing, trial, etc. You do not necessarily have to post bail immediately after your arrest; the judge may allow your release at a future court appearance as well.

-An Arraignment usually occurs within a few weeks after your arrest.
-During an arraignment, the judge will read your charges, ask if you need an attorney, ask if you plead guilty, no contest, not guilty, and announce future court dates.
-During an arraignment, you have the right to have legal representation at your arraignment.
-This is called the “right of counsel.”
-In most cases, if you have retained an attorney, you may not even have to attend your arraignment.
+Arraignment usually occurs a few days after your arrest.
+Generally speaking, arraignment occurs when the suspect pleads guilty or the case involves injury, an extreme blood alcohol concentration (BAC), or other aggravated circumstances.
+During arraignment, the judge will read your charges, ask if you need an attorney, ask if you plead guilty/not guilty, and announce future court dates.
+During arraignment, you have the right to hire a legal representation, called the "right of counsel."
+Without a lawyer, you may be appointed a public defender.

 Preliminary DUI Hearings